FarhanAliQureshi/dos_c/README.md

 ## Lost Projects
 There are many projects files which are probably lost forever due to corrupted copies of backup.
 I'll try to search and look in other backups.
 If I find more source code then I'll add them here.

+## License
+Copyright © 1990-2025 by Farhan Ali Qureshi.
+View the [MIT LICENSE](LICENSE) file for details.